 Wrapping Things Up

-The Dividend Cushion ratio is a forward-looking ratio (with a numerator and a denominator).
-It tells readers, on the basis of our estimates, how many times future free cash flow (cash from operations less capital spending) will cover future cash dividend payments after considering the net cash on the balance sheet, also a key source of dividend strength.
+The Dividend Cushion ratio is a forward-looking ratio (with a simple but informative numerator and a denominator).
+It tells readers, on the basis of our estimates, how many times future expected free cash flow (cash from operations less capital spending) will cover future expected cash dividend payments after considering the net cash on the balance sheet--also a key source of dividend strength.
 It is purely fundamentally-based and driven from items taken directly from the financial statements and our analysts' forecasts.

-Image shown below: Page 1 of Valuentum's dividend report on Kimberly-Clark, as of March 2017.
+Image shown below: Page 1 of Valuentum's dividend report on Kimberly-Clark, as of October 2020.